 Under Barings LLC's Global Code of Ethics Policy, officers, directors and certain employees of Barings must first obtain pre-clearance from Barings' compliance department before trading in the Company's securities.
-In addition, the Company's Insider Trading Policy includes restrictions that prohibit directors and officers of the Company from, among other things, engaging in short sales or hedging transactions with respect to the Company's securities, including through the use of financial instruments such as prepaid variable forward contracts, equity swaps, collars and exchange funds.
+In addition, the Company has adopted an Insider Trading Policy, which among other things, governs the purchase, sale, and/or other dispositions of the Company's securities by the Company's directors and officers, and which the Company believes are reasonably designed to promote compliance with insider trading laws, rules and regulations, and applicable listing standards.
+The Company's Insider Trading Policy includes restrictions that prohibit directors and officers of the Company from, among other things, engaging in short sales or hedging transactions with respect to the Company's securities, including through the use of financial instruments such as prepaid variable forward contracts, equity swaps, collars and exchange funds.